ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/title.md

 ## Keyboard navigation

-Title plugin let you navigate between title and body element using <kbd>Tab</kbd> and back, using <kbd>Shift</kbd> + <kbd>Tab</kbd>, providing form-line experience, as well as as use <kbd>Enter</kbd> and <kbd>Backspace</kbd> keys to move caret between title and body.
+Title plugin lets you navigate between title and body elements using <kbd>Tab</kbd> key and back, using <kbd>Shift</kbd> + <kbd>Tab</kbd>, providing form-like experience.
+You can also use <kbd>Enter</kbd> and <kbd>Backspace</kbd> keys to move caret between title and body.

-## Placehoder integration
+## Placeholder integration

 Title plugin is integrated with the {@link features/editor-placeholder placeholder} configuration.
-If you define it, it will be users as the placeholder for the body element.
+If you define it, it will be used as the placeholder for the body element.

 ## Installation